Skip to main content

 1. Urban environment

-This may be stating the obvious, but an urban hike has to be in an urban setting.
+I may be stating the obvious, but an urban hike has to be in an urban setting.
 This is the main characteristic that sets urban hikes apart from standard hikes.
-On both a standard hike and an urban hike, you might find yourself sitting on a park bench taking in a stunning view.
+On both a standard hike and an urban hike, you might find yourself sitting on a park bench, taking in a stunning view.
 Only on an urban hike, however, will that view be right next to a major downtown area.

 2. Spirit of Exploration